jbaysolutions/vue-grid-layout/README.md

     * default : `{}`

     This is the initial layouts of the grid per breakpoint if `responsive` is set to `true`.
-    The `Object` keys are breakpoint names and each values is an `Array` of `Object` items as defined by `layout` prop. eg:{ lg:[layout items], md:[layout items] }.
+    The keys of the `Object` are breakpoint names and each value is an `Array` of `Object` items as defined by `layout` prop. eg:{ lg:[layout items], md:[layout items] }.
-    If it is set after the layout creation, it replaces the layout configuration in all breakpoints
+    Setting the prop after the creation of the GridLayout has no effect.

 * **colNum**